Extra Help

 Keeping you supplied

-If you’re on our Priority Services Register, we will ensure your details, including any safety passwords, are passed to both your gas transporter (who is responsible for the pipeline that brings gas to your property) and the local electricity distribution company (which is responsible for the cables that bring electricity into your home).
+If you’re on our Priority Services Register, we will ensure your details, including any safety pass phrase, are passed to both your gas transporter (who is responsible for the pipeline that brings gas to your property) and the local electricity distribution company (which is responsible for the cables that bring electricity into your home).
 This ensures they are aware of your circumstances, in case of an emergency or supply disruption that may affect you.

 If your gas transporter or your local electricity distribution company has to turn off your supply to carry out essential work, they will let you know at least two working days before any work starts.
 While we do our best to ensure a continuous supply, please note that this cannot be guaranteed.